1. What is GPS?

 9. Can I be notified "real time" about certain statuses with my fleet?
 IE. Speeding, geographical boundary breach, etc?

 Yes, tracker gives fleet owners/ parents/customers the feature to be notified by email, text message, or both, in regards to certain "events" or "alarms" triggered by the device in the field.
 Speeding, geofence breach and power loss are all examples of notifications that can be sent to a customers email and cell phone in real time if the customer chooses.
+10. How is this technology beneficial to businesses?

 In today economy, business management is at the forefront of all business owners minds.
 Being able to determine driver patterns, eliminate moonlighting, side jobs, and weekend use of company vehicles will affect the company bottom line directly.
 Limiting gasoline expenses, employee overtime, wear and tear on vehicle engines and tires are real costs that can have a huge effect on the business going forward.
 Idle time monitoring is another huge feature that limits gas guzzling as well as monitoring driver speed.